 holds. \end{proof}

-Using this theorem we prove that topological mappings of Ball's classes are absolutely continuous with respect to capacity, which considered as an outer measure associated with the Sobolev spaces, that refines results of \cite{HK04,Sv88}.
+Using this theorem we obtain that topological mappings of Ball's classes are absolutely continuous with respect to capacity, which is considered as an outer measure associated with the Sobolev spaces.
+This result refines results of \cite{HK04,Sv88}.